givens/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 This is a R Markdown document for Programming Assignment 1 of the Reproducible Research class.
-It is written by B. Givens.

 ## Loading and preprocessing the data